-The Los Angeles Campus offers resident housing for full-time students who meet/maintain housing eligibility requirements.
-Family housing is available for qualified married students, their spouse, and dependent children.
-Housing for extended family members, or for dependents over the age of 19, is not typically available.
+The Ontario California Campus offers resident housing for full-time students who meet/maintain housing eligibility requirements.
+Family housing is available for qualified married students, their spouse and dependent children.
+Housing for extended family members, or for dependents over the age of nineteen, is not typically available.
 Housing is also available for single students and student couples.
 Student housing is offered as part of the Seminary's commitment to affordable theological education.
 Student housing is managed through the Student Services Office and is coordinated by the Director of Student Services.
+Additional information, housing video tour, and application are available on the housing page of the Seminary website.